keeganstreet/specificity/readme.md

   * `selector`: the input
   * `specificity`: the result e.g. `0,1,0,0`
-  * `a`: array with details about the IDs contributing to the specificity
-  * `b`: array with details about the classes, attributes and pseudo-classes contributing to the specificity
+  * `parts`: array with details about each part of the selector that counts towards the specificity
-  * `c`: array with details about type selectors and pseudo-elements contributing to the specificity

 ## Example